 Business and systems functional requirements definition for changes to CCSES is a process where CCSES staff assists the project owners with identifying business requirements and with work request development.
 In the final definition stages, CCSES staff review and provide comments on [SoC2]change specifications.

 Systems Planning Unit & Information Services Unit

-Eight staff and one manager work in the Information Services and Systems Planning units of ITS.
-Four professional staff provide information services, including TANF participation and high performance bonus reporting, management reporting and quality control data analysis.
+Eight staff and one manager work in the Information Services and Systems Planning units of MIS.
+Four professional staff provides information services, including TANF participation and high performance bonus reporting, management reporting and quality control data analysis.
 Three professional staff perform systems planning, budget preparation, forms creation and records retention management.
 One staff person provides clerical support services.

 Information Services is responsible for creating and modifying EMS management reports; performing analysis and documenting and defining the methodology for quality control selection criteria and outcomes and reporting the results to federal and state entities; compiling data and reporting on the TANF high performance bonus and TANF participation rates; creating and modifying regional “download” files; analyzing and writing requirements for adhoc reports as well as validating the report results; responding to outside queries for information; and performing general data analysis.